 Water Fern Azolla Pinnata Culture

-~30gram bag starter mixture of both this awesome aquatic species!
+~30 grams or ~1 ounce bag starter culture of this awesome Aussie aquatic species!

 Azolla Pinnata, Red Azolla, Water Fern, Duckweed or whatever you want to call it is a fern like native that has been eaten by Aborigines of Australia for millenia, and is only now finding popularity in Asia and European cuisine.

 It’s colour changes at whim, from bright red maroon, to vivid green, depending on light and temperatures, but generally there is a bit of a mixture of both.